 (ii) the consideration for the transaction.

+(2CA) If the commencement date of an eligible transaction is on or after second amendment day, the amount of a first home owner grant is the lesser of the following —

+(a) $10 000;

+(b) the consideration for the transaction.

-(2C) Despite subsection (2B), subsection (2A) applies to an eligible transaction with a commencement date on or after amendment day if the Commissioner is satisfied that the transaction has replaced —
+(2C) Despite subsections (2B) and (2CA), subsection (2A) applies to an eligible transaction with a commencement date on or after amendment day if the Commissioner is satisfied that the transaction has replaced —

 (a) a contract made before amendment day to purchase the same home; or